Open Records

 From there, the records custodian takes over and handles the actual fulfillment.

-If the records cannot be produced right away, the county is required to respond within seven business days with one of the following:
+If the records can't be produced right away, the county is required to respond within seven business days with one of the following:

 • The records themselves